-If I can't provide you with what you need or if we feel we can’t work together I may be make suggestions of where you may go to find a more suitable therapist for you, or refer you to a colleague.
+If we feel that the therapy I offer won’t be helpful for you or we feel that we can’t work together, I may be able to suggest where you may go to find a more suitable therapist or refer you to a colleague.

-I will work with you either in short or long term psychotherapy, depending on your need.
-The therapy I offer will involve us developing a safe exploratory relationship which has clear boundaries in which we can begin to make sense of how your past and present experiences are contributing to your symptoms and / or difficulties.
-While I will bring to our relationship my experience and skills, the emphasis is on us working together to develop a deeper understanding of yourself.
-This process can not only lead to symptom relief, but your increased self awareness may also result in changes to your life including increased capacity to have more fulfilling relationships and sex life, a better ability to understand yourself and others and more freedom and confidence to face challenges life poses.
+If we decide to work together, we will arrange to either work in time-limited or open-ended psychotherapy.
+I meet with people weekly, but you may want to meet more frequently.
+The therapy I offer aims to develop an understanding of your symptoms and/or difficulties.
+This happens by creating a safe exploratory relationship in which we can begin to make sense of what you are bringing to therapy.
+This process can not only lead to symptom relief but can also increase your self-awareness which may also result in changes to your life, including an increased capacity to have more fulfilling relationships and sex life, a better ability to understand yourself and others and more freedom and confidence to face challenges life poses.

-Due to the complexity of human beings, change is not guaranteed, however most people who come to therapy report significant positive changes to their lives.
-The latest research including recent studies in neuroscience have demonstrated its efficacy.
+Due to the complexity of human beings, change is not guaranteed; however, most people who come to therapy report significant positive changes in their lives.
+The latest research, including recent studies in neuroscience, has demonstrated its efficacy.
 Further, studies have shown that people continue to make significant improvements and continue growing long after the therapy has ended.
-This suggests that Psychoanalytic/psychodynamic psychotherapy sets in motion psychological processes that lead to ongoing change.
+This suggests that Psychoanalytic/psychodynamic psychotherapy sets psychological processes that lead to ongoing change in motion.

 Training, qualifications & experience

-Prior to qualifying as a psychotherapist, I worked as a clinical social worker providing individual, family and group therapy, in a variety of settings including business and community based organisations.
-The people I worked with came with relationship problems, work related problems, depression, anxiety or had experienced trauma because of domestic violence, abuse, living in a violent society.
+Before qualifying as a psychotherapist, I worked as a clinical social worker providing individual, family and group therapy in various settings, including business and community-based organisations.
+The people I worked with came with relationship problems, work-related problems, depression, anxiety, or had experienced trauma because of domestic violence and abuse.